kiavashp/kiavashp.github.io/docs/_words/rogue.md

 "The water is freezing quick!"
 I called out.

-<span class="words-section-break"></span>

 We had to figure out a way to shed the ice buildup.
-We couldn't pull up the line now, because the instruments at the end of it wouldn't fit through the small tube the line was currently occupying.
-The probe is durable, but I can't imagine we want to risk snapping it off and losing our only source of energy to a planet-sized ocean — if I hadn't done so already.
+We couldn't pull up the line, because the instruments at the end of it wouldn't fit through the small tube that the line was currently occupying.
+The probe was durable, but I couldn't imagine we'd want to risk snapping it off and lose our only source of energy to a planet-sized ocean — if I hadn't done so already.

-<span class="words-section-break"></span>

 "A quick idle burn of the engine?"